Export Azure SQL Database

 • Password: Provide the password for the admin login.

-Now you can see the Request submitted to export database.
-You can check the Progress on the Import/Export History tab.
+Now, you can see the request submitted to the export database and check its progress on the Import/Export History tab.

-If you want to check the bacpac file created, click on the container just created, and you can able to see a file with bacpac extension.
+If you want to check the Bacpac file created, click on the container you just created.
+You will see a file with the Bacpac extension.

-To download the bacpac file, you can click on the … (three dots) button, or else you can right-click on the file and then select the download option from the popup.
+To download the Bacpac file, click on the … (three dots) button or right-click on the file and then select the download option from the popup.

-Verify the bacpac file downloaded successfully on your local machine.
-Later on, you can import it back to Azure or to a SQL Server on-premises installation
+Verify the Bacpac file downloaded successfully on your local machine.
+Later on, you can import it back to Azure or a SQL Server on-premises installation.

 Azure SQL database export option

-Well, Above, we have discussed the steps to export an Azure SQL Database with the Azure Portal.
-We can also able to export an Azure SQL Database using the SQLPackage utility.
+Above, we have discussed the steps to export an Azure SQL Database with the Azure Portal.
+We can also export an Azure SQL Database using the SQLPackage utility.

-SqlPackage.exe is a command-line utility that helps you to perform multiple tasks like Creating a database snapshot (.dacpac) file, Exporting a live database, Importing the data to a new DB, Creating different XML reports and Transact-SQL scripts, etc.
+SqlPackage.exe is a command-line utility that helps you perform multiple tasks, such as Creating a database snapshot (.dacpac) file, Exporting a live database, Importing data to a new database, Creating different XML reports and Transact-SQL scripts, etc.

 If you will consider an example, you can export a database using SqlPackage.exe with Active Directory Universal Authentication using the below script